jackkwok/JKExpandTableView/README.md

 ## Summary

-JKExpandableNestedTableView is a lightweight library for iOS that makes it easy to create a table view with expandable/collapsable rows.
+JKExpandTableView is a subclass of UITableView for iOS (iPhone and iPad) that makes it easy to create a table view with expandable/collapsable rows.
 Recursive nesting is not supported.

 Compatibility: iOS 4.0+.
 Requires ARC.